-1.5 The object edit interface
+1.6 The object edit interface

-Whenever a you click the "Create here" button to add content, the "Edit" button in the preview window or one of the edit icons in the sub items window, the system will bring up the object edit interface.
-This interface makes it possible to edit the actual contens of objects.
-In addition, it allows you to manage the object's versions and preview the version that is being edited.
-The following screenshot shows how this interface typically looks like.
+You can access the object edit interface from the main tabs "Content structure", "Media library" and "User accounts".
+This interface makes it possible to edit the actual contents of objects.
+In addition it allows you to manage the object's versions and preview the version that is being edited.

+The object edit interface is also accessible from the "Setup" menu - "States".
+The following screenshot shows what this interface typically looks like.